Siggg/yarss2imap/README.md

 # Documented test

 BEWARE : running these tests may delete messages in your 'INBOX' mailbox.
-It will delete messages if their subject line is "OPML" or starts with "feed ".
+It will delete messages if their subject line is "importOPML" or starts with "feed ".

 You can run the tests below with this command line :